20shaked20/Offline_Elevator/README.md

 ### Introduction
-This repository is part of an assigment in an object oriented programming course at Ariel University, Specifically the second assignment, and it is about an offlinee algorithm for smart elevators.
+This repository is part of an assigment in an object oriented programming course at Ariel University, Specifically the second assignment, and it is about an offline algorithm for smart elevators.

 ## Offline algorithm for elevator calls: